krmaxwell/maltrieve/README.md

 * [python-magic](https://pypi.python.org/pypi/python-magic/)
 * [Requests](http://www.python-requests.org)

 With the exception of the Python header files, these can all be found in [requirements.txt](./requirements.txt).
 On Debian-based distributions, run `sudo apt-get install python-dev`.
 On Red Hat-based distributions, run `sudo yum install python-devel`.
-After that, just `pip install .` or `python setup.py install`.
+After that, just `pip install -e .`.
 You may need to prepend that with ```sudo``` if not running in a virtual environment, but using such an environment is highly encouraged.

 ## Usage